Clinics and Externships

 In a Field Clinic, a student works outside of the law school under the supervision of an attorney who also serves as a member of our adjunct faculty.
 Students are certified as student attorneys and handle a small number of their cases from start to finish.

-Our field clinic is supervised by highly experienced attorneys in a nationally regarded law firm who are employed as members of our adjunct faculty.
+Our field clinic is supervised by highly experienced attorneys at a nationally regarded law firm who serve as members of our adjunct faculty.

 Clinical Externships (Open to 2Ls and 3Ls)

-All clinical externships are taught by Faculty who teach a co-requisite seminar and supervise students in their fieldwork.
+All clinical externships are taught by faculty members who teach a co-requisite seminar and supervise students in their fieldwork.
+Explore our specialized program tracks to learn more about each placement opportunity:

 Semester-In-Practice